spencertan/XVUtilities/README.md

 **Hashing**
 - Constexpr scalar version of XXH3
 - Provide compile-time hashing for strings and Plain-Old-Data (POD) struct
-- Intends to set-up and toggle between scalar version for compile-time and SIMD variant for runtime to increase efficiency.
+- Intends to set up and toggle between the scalar version for compile-time and SIMD variant for the runtime to increase efficiency.

 **Helper Class**
 - Singleton helper class